-CPSO is committed to providing its members with better access to the services they need.
-The new Member Portal officially launched in September 2020.
+CPSO is committed to providing its members with better access to the services they need via a self-serve Member Portal.

 The Member Portal makes accessing services faster and easier by: